 As a result of this censure Galileo promised, under pain of further punishment, to not hold or publish Copernican theory as scientific fact, but only as unproven theory or hypothesis.
 As a matter of pure science, at that time, the theory was indeed unproven, by Galileo or by anyone, and was very much up in the air.

 Not only were the two competing theories under hot debate in scientific circles, but the timing of events was crucial to the importance given the whole matter by the Church.
 Add to Galileo’s letter the building list of “forbidden literature” born of Martin Luther’s (1483-1546 A.D.) renunciation of Church authority and new Scripture interpretations, among the many others (all born of the Reformation) and you get the picture.
 The Church forbade Catholics access to this heretical literature, which included any and all literature challenging orthodox Scripture interpretation.
 The Reformation was introducing all sorts of new “revelations” born of non-authoritative group and even individual new interpretations of Scripture.
-In the midst of identifying and challenging new and heretical Scripture interpretations, along comes the Galileo inquisition and an apparent Scriptural re-interpretation by a layman, who was also challenging the established science of the day (sometimes with not-so-strong arguments: for example Galileo said that the phases of Venus he discovered “proved” that the heliocentric model was correct, however as Kepler also noted back then, a heliocentric model would indeed leas to phases of Venus but the phases of Venus did not imply anything as per the validity of the heliocentric model.
+In the midst of identifying and challenging new and heretical Scripture interpretations, along comes the Galileo inquisition and an apparent Scriptural re-interpretation by a layman, who was also challenging the established science of the day, sometimes with not-so-strong or valid arguments.
+For example Galileo said that the phases of Venus he discovered “proved” that the heliocentric model was correct, however as Kepler also noted back then, a heliocentric model would indeed leas to phases of Venus but the phases of Venus did not imply anything as per the validity of the heliocentric model.
 Galileo also used the tides as an argument for Earths rotation around the Sun.
 However we know today that the tides are irrelevant to that phenomenon: it is the Moon’s rotation around Earth which is causing them.
 Galileo finally also tried to use the existence of stellar parallax as an argument for the movement of Earth.
 With one minor detail: That his observations did not find any stellar parallax. (even though now we know such thing exists, however Galileo could not and should not have used this as an argument back then – if he was indeed honest.

 That’s what originally lit the whole fire.